Demi Moore's Daughter Is A Redhead Now — & Looks SO Different

 Advertisement

 Unsurprisingly, going from charcoal black to purple-tinged red took some work.
-Willis' colorist, Christopher Pierce, reposted the selfie to his own Instagram page, explaining how he and his team went from raven to candy apple color.
+Willis' colourist, Christopher Pierce, reposted the selfie to his own Instagram page, explaining how he and his team went from raven to candy apple colour.
 "Black to red.
-Color remover, bleach, and more bleach," he captioned his photo.
+Colour remover, bleach, and more bleach," he captioned his photo.

 Although we can appreciate the star sticking to her roots in the past, we're loving the badass red.
 We have a feeling we know what she's going to be for Halloween...